RakV1342/test-exp-ns-vpx/README.md

 <details>
 <summary>1.
 Exporter Inside K8s Cluster</summary>
 <br>

+This method assumes Prometheus Operator has been configured in K8s for monitoring.
+Info to deploy is given here GIVE LINK
+AGAIN?? **NOTE:** The labels of svcmon, svc, and prometheus, and namespace restrictions should match.

 An image for the exporter will need to be built and loaded to docker on all the nodes.
 The image can be built using ```docker build -f Dockerfile -t ns-exporter:v1 ./```.
 Once loaded to docker on all the worker nodes, the following yaml file can be used to deploy the exporter as a pod in Kuberenetes and expose it as a service.
 ```